denzelhartshorn/recipeApp-react-native/README.md

 # recipeApp-react-native

-A React Native app that helps you find and organize your favorite recipes!
-Features navigation, multiple pages, multiple components and styling.
+recipeApp-react-native is a React Native app that helps you find and organize your favorite recipes.
+It has pages to display recipe categories and your favories as well as a screen to add filters too your search.
+It was built with React Native, Javascript, and CSS.
+It is compatible with Andriod and iOS and incorporates different screens, multiple components, styling and navigation.

-Technology Used: Javascipt, React Native
+Technology Used:  React Native, Javascript, CSS

 To Use: